 Wheezing is a relatively high-pitched whistling noise produced by movement of air through narrowed or compressed small airways.
 It is common in the first few years of life and is typically caused by viral respiratory tract infection or asthma, but other possible causes include inhaled irritants or allergens, esophageal reflux, and heart failure.

-Recurrent episodes of wheezing (see Wheezing) are common in the first few years of life.
-Because such wheezing typically responds to bronchodilators, this problem has historically been considered asthma (see Asthma).
+Recurrent episodes of wheezing are common in the first few years of life; 1 in 3 children have at least one acute wheezing episode before 3 yr of age ( 1).
+Because such wheezing typically responds to bronchodilators, this problem has historically been considered asthma.
 However, recent evidence that many children who have had recurrent wheezing in early childhood do not have asthma later in childhood or adolescence suggests that alternative diagnoses should be considered in young children with recurrent wheezing.

 In some young children, recurrent wheezing episodes are the initial manifestations of asthma, and these children will continue to wheeze later in childhood or adolescence.
 In other children, wheezing episodes stop by age 6 to 10 yr and are not thought to represent asthma.
+In infants and young children, wheezing with viral illnesses, particularly those caused by respiratory syncytial virus and human rhinovirus, is associated with an increased risk of developing childhood asthma ( 2).
 An eventual diagnosis of asthma is more likely in children who have atopic symptoms, more severe wheezing episodes, and/or a family history of atopy or asthma.